loicbdev/Pylot/README.md

 In web developer training at WILD CODE SCHOOL in Nantes, our group was entrusted with the mission of creating a web application allowing to connect people who want to go back home accompanied.
 This project took place for 6 weeks, in parallel with the lessons and in remote (due to the health situation).

-Pylot aims to allow students and young workers to return home, in a collaborative, fun and secure way (on foot, by bus, tram, bicycle ...).
+Pylot aims to allow students and young workers to move, in a collaborative, fun and secure way (on foot, by bus, tram, bicycle ...).

 Fonctionnalities :